Free Printable Maze Generator

 Exporting and printing

-Use Save as Image for a high-resolution PNG or Save as PDF for tidy handouts.
-The canvas is drawn with crisp lines and a bold border so mazes look sharp on home and office printers.
+Use Save as Image for a high-resolution PNG, Save as PDF for tidy handouts, or Save as SVG for scalable print artwork.
+The maze is drawn with crisp lines and a bold border so mazes look sharp on home and office printers.
 For classroom sets, consider generating multiple seeds at the same size so students receive different puzzles at the same difficulty level.

 Who it’s for